Nucleosynthesis of elements in gamma ray bursts engines: Introduction

-We calculate the profiles of density and temperature, as well as electron fraction in the converged steady state model of an accreting torus in the GRB engine.
-We then follow the nucleosynthesis process and we determine the abundances of the heavy elements isotopes.
+We calculate the profiles of density and temperature, as well as the electron fraction in the converged steady-state model of an accreting torus in the GRB engine.
+We then follow the nucleosynthesis process, and we determine the abundances of the heavy elements isotopes.